-An interview with author and gender studies professor, Helen Boyd about being married to a trans woman.
-Helen describes her early courtship to a man who “occasionally cross-dressed” and how this evolved into loving her partner through transition into becoming a woman.
-She accepted the experience as an invitation to explore her own relationship to gender from being a young tomboy, to pressures to conform to traditional ideas about femininity as she grew up.
+Author and gender studies professor Helen Boyd is married to a trans woman.
+She remembers her early courtship with a man who “occasionally cross-dressed” and how this evolved into loving her partner through her transition.
 Helen explores what it is like to be perceived now as a lesbian because she is married to a woman, …read more »

-An interview with the director of the Maine Transgender Network, Alex Roan.
-Alex defines the terms transgender, transsexual and cross-dresser, clarifying the difference between sex, gender, gender expression and sexual orientation.
-He describes his own story of experiencing the gap between his sex and his gender, and his experience of transition from female to male.
-He gives poignant examples of experiencing male privilege from the “other side.”
-He also describes common issues that trans people struggle with, especially coping with the reactions of family and friends.
+Alex Roan is the director of the Maine Transgender Network.
+Alex defines the terms transgender, transsexual, and cross-dresser, clarifying the difference between sex, gender, gender expression and sexual orientation.
+He describes his own story of experiencing the gap between his sex and his gender, and his experience of transitioning from female to male.

 This episode of Safe Space Radio features radio program director Lisa Bunker talking about her experience of becoming aware that she identified as a woman.
 Lisa describes feeling like a failure at trying to be a man, and the deep relief of embracing her female identity.
 She remembers experiences of telling her friends, her workplace …read more »